mui/material-ui/docs/src/pages/components/pagination/pagination.md

 ## Router integration

+Pagination supports two approaches for Router integration, the `renderItem` prop:

 {{"demo": "pages/components/pagination/PaginationLink.js"}}

+And children:

 {{"demo": "pages/components/pagination/PaginationLinkChildren.js"}}

 ## Accessibility

 ### ARIA

-The root node has a role of "navigation" and aria-label "Pagination navigation" by default.
+The root node has a role of "navigation" and aria-label "pagination navigation" by default.
 The page items have an aria-label that identifies the purpose of the item ("go to first page", "go to previous page", "go to page 1" etc.).
 You can override these using the `getItemAriaLabel` prop.

 ### Keyboard